Call for Papers

-The Grainger JournalThe latest edition of The Grainger Journal is available here. | Blog posts
+The Grainger Journal | Blog posts

-| Collection HighlightsThe newly-conserved Gliding Tones on Whistle, Notes on Recorders free music machine is now on permanent display at the Percy Grainger Home and Studio.
+| Collection HighlightsThe recently conserved Gliding Tones on Whistle, Notes on Recorders Free Music machine is now on permanent display.
+An online summary of our 2023-24 Free Music exhibition can be found here.
 You can also find out about other highlights from the collections here. |

 MembershipMembership of the Percy Grainger Society brings a range of benefits:

-Studio available for creative use.
-New items are added on a regular basis so do check back regularly. | VisitWe hope that you can visit the historic home of Percy Grainger in White Plains, New York.
+| GLOSSThe Grainger Library of Sampled Sounds is a collection of recorded sounds from the Percy Grainger Home and Studio available for creative use.
+The sounds include samples of instruments in the collection, and ambient sounds from the house and neighborhood.
+We invite you to explore and use these music files to create your own musical compositions and soundscapes. | VisitWe hope that you can visit the historic home of Percy Grainger in White Plains, New York.
 Rose and Percy Grainger moved here in May 1921.
 After Rose's death in 1922 Percy married Ella Viola Strom in 1928.
 Together, they made 7 Cromwell Place their unique home and workspace for the rest of their lives.
 From Rime Tiles to Free Music Machines, these creatives made this 1890s home their very own.

 Tours for the general public can be scheduled here, while members can email us directly to schedule a tour. |